RSCH FPX 7868 Assessment 2 Research Theory for Qualitative Studies

 How Theory Supports the Proposed Research

-The CRT enables analysis through its framework to determine the systemic racism and institutional barriers that lead to poor literacy among Black adults.
-The CRT emphasizes that reading difficulties originate from systemic patterns of discrimination extending from the past into present structures (Lawrence & Hylton, 2022).
-Black adults experience a lack of access to quality education because the schools lack funding while the curricula show bias and also lack access to adult education programs (Kinloch et al., 2020).
+The CRT allows the analysis through the framework to identify the systemic racism and institutional barriers that contribute to poor literacy in Black adults.
+The CRT focuses on the idea that reading problems stem from patterns of discrimination that spread from the past and into structures in the present (Lawrence & Hylton, 2022).
+Black adults suffer from a lack of access to quality education since the schools lack funding, while the curriculum exhibits bias and lacks access to adult education programs (Kinloch et al., 2020).
+The perspective ties in with the purpose of the study, which is to observe and comprehend the real-life difficulties of blacks in their reading abilities.
+Through counter-storytelling, CRT contributes to qualitative research by sharing stories of living people that oppose traditional literacy perspectives (Lawrence & Hylton, 2022).
+By gathering firsthand accounts, the study shows the toll that low literacy can have on people emotionally and socially, beyond the statistical measurements.

 Practical Implications of the Research Outcomes